ASNA/Wings-Sass/README.md

 ### Removing unused CSS Styles to Optimize response time.

-Let's assume that after completing your Monarch/Wings website, reight before testing, you have determined that 5250 Terminal support is not needed.
+Let's assume that after completing your Monarch/Wings website, right before testing, you have determined that 5250 Terminal support is not needed.

 To remove unused CSS syles, do the following: